warbio/dataloader-for-linux/README.md

 > Exception in thread "main" java.lang.UnsatisfiedLinkError: Could not load SWT library.

 While SWT is shipped with dataloader, it is possible that your OS is looking for another version of it's libraries.
-In this case, you may just install it manually:
+In this case, you may just install it system-wide:

 ```bash
 sudo apt install libswt-gtk-4-java